forestryio/forestry.io/hugo/content/docs/settings/content-sections.md

 <br />`document`
 {{% /dt %}}
 {{% dd %}}
 A `document` section can be used to allow a single document to be edited.
 Use the `path` option to specify the path to the file you want to be edited.
+Use the [read_only](#read-only) option to prevent this document from being edited in Forestry.
 {{% /dd %}}

 {{% dt %}}